alibaba/tengine/docs/modules/ngx_http_user_agent.md

 **ngx\_http\_user\_agent\_module**

-add a directive to an analyse user_agent string
+Add a directive to an analyse user_agent string

-this module is bult by default in tengine, it should not be enabled with the --without-http_user_agent_module configuration parameter.
+This module is built by default in tengine, it should not be enabled with the --without-http_user_agent_module configuration parameter.

 # Examples #

 	http {
 		user_agent $ngx_browser {
-			default						unkown;
+			default						unknown;

 			greedy						Firefox;